Wang-biolab/scRNA-ccRCC/README.md

 # Decoding the Immune Microenvironment of Clear Cell Renal Cell Carcinoma by Single-cell Profiling to Aid Immunotherapy

 ## Introduction
-Data and downstream analysis for 2021 submission "Decoding the Immune Microenvironment of Clear Cell Renal Cell Carcinoma by Single-cell Profiling to Aid Immunotherapy" Yang Wang et. al
+Data and downstream analysis for 2021 submission "Decoding the Immune Microenvironment of Clear Cell Renal Cell Carcinoma by Single-cell Profiling to Aid Immunotherapy" Yang Wang et. al.
 There are 6 main steps involved in data processing which organized in different folders.

 ## Download and read the datasets